--follow

 Check the validity of a signed commit object by passing the

-signature to gpg --verify
+signature to gpg --verify and show the output.

 --relative-date

-Synonym for --date=relative
+Synonym for --date=relative.

 --date=<format>